 Tick-borne illnesses and symptoms

-Most tick bites don't transmit disease.
-However, ticks do carry bacterial infections.
-The most famous is likely Lyme disease, which is caused by bacteria called Borrelia burgdorferi.
+The illnesses transmitted to people from ticks are caused by bacterial infections.
+The best known is likely Lyme disease, which is caused by bacteria called Borrelia burgdorferi.
 Most Lyme disease infections happen in the Northeast, the Pacific Northwest and in Wisconsin and Minnesota, according to the NIH.

 Another common tick-borne illness is Rocky Mountain spotted fever, which actually occurs most frequently in the eastern United States.
 Caused by the bacteria Rickettsia rickettsi, this disease also begins with chills, fever and pain, and progresses to include symptoms such as diarrhea, nausea, vomiting and even hallucinations.
 Treatment with antibiotics usually cures Rocky Mountain spotted fever, according to the NIH.